-If in comparison to this reference group a region's innovativeness is higher (higher innovativeness) the region becomes part of the frontier and it is declared well performing.
-If its level of innovativeness is below the ones in the reference group, i.e. it is located below the frontier and this region is declared less performing.
+If in comparison to all other regions with an equal or smaller level of input factor endowment a region's innovativeness is higher (higher innovativeness) the region becomes part of the frontier and it is declared well performing.
+If its level of innovativeness is below the ones in the comparison group, i.e. it is located below the frontier and this region is declared less performing.
 The distance to the frontier indicating its degree of (less) performance.
-In the presented approach as well as in the later used order-m approach this distance (the performance measure) is represented by the vertical (euclidean) distance between the observations and the frontier.2 The larger the distance the less performing this region is.
+In the presented approach as well as in the later used order-m approach this distance (the performance measure) is represented by the vertical (euclidean) distance between the observations and the frontier.
+The larger the distance the less performing this region is.
 In the context of this paper, this less performing may be, among others, a result of the effects of externalities.